sergant210/ZoomX/README.md

     }
 }
 ```
-To use file plugins, you need to create file `core/config/elements.php` in which to load the required plugin classes.
+To use file plugins, you need to create file `core/config/elements.php` in which you need to load the required plugin classes.
 ```php
 <?php
 /** @var Zoomx\Support\ElementService $elementService */